 Tonality & Presentation

-The K872 comes across as a more natural sounding reference presentation and more organic in its tonality than the lively and less forgiving sounding K812.
-It is an incredibly likable signature with just a hint more musicality than I expected.
+The K872 comes across as a more natural-sounding reference presentation and more organic in its tonality than the lively and less forgiving sounding K812.
+It is an incredibly likable signature with just a hint of more musicality than I expected.

 Whilst you could never accuse the K812 of lacking in musicality, the K872 fixes some of the negative feedback on the energetic and slightly uneven treble performance and instead offers a response that is coherent sounding with a better emphasis on textural quality as well as a very engaging timbre.